Wells used to drain stormwater and recharge groundwater supplies

 Guidance for UIC Wells that Manage Stormwater, Washington State Department of Ecology

-Written by Emily Edwards, Barbara Washburn, and Bennett Lock; compiled by Ben Mandler for AGI, September 2017
+Written by Emily Edwards, Barbara Washburn, and Bennett Lock; edited and compiled by Ben Mandler for AGI, September 2017

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.